NESTCollaboration/nest/README.md

 <a name="timing"></a>
 ### Running with Pulse Timing

-In include/NEST/analysis.hh, the **useTiming** flag allows users to get S1 and S2 photon arrival times for each simulated event. useTiming=0 (default) will not return timing info.
-If verbosity=true and useTiming=1, running execNEST will create a file called
+In include/NEST/analysis.hh, the `s1CalculationMode` and `s2CalculationMode` flags allow users to get S1 and S2 photon arrival times for each simulated event.
+`s1CalculationMode=Full` and `s2CalculationMode=Full` (default) will not return timing info.
+If verbosity=true and `s1CalculationMode=Waveform`/`s2CalculationMode=Waveform`, running execNEST will create a file called
 "photon_times.txt" in the user's build directory with S1 and S2 top/bottom PMT arrival times for each event.
-If useTiming=2, approximated e-trains will be included for the output events.
+If `s2CalculationMode=WaveformWithEtrain`, approximated e-trains will be included for the output events.

 The script, "pulseShape.cpp", in the "examples" directory will take the photon_times.txt output, and calculate pulse shape parameters